Saint Peter's University: Undergraduate admissions

 In 2023, U.S. News & World Report ranked the university undergraduate admissions as selective with the university regarding an applicant's high school GPA a very important admission factor.
 High school class rank, as available, as well as letters of recommendation, are considered important.
 Applicants must submit either SAT or ACT scores or submit a test-optional essay.
 Of admitted applicants, 23% submitted SAT scores and 3% submitted ACT scores.
 Of those submitting, the middle 50% SAT scores were between 960 and 1150 and the middle 50% ACT scores were between 17 and 28, with 25% of applicants submitting scores achieving scores above, and 25% scoring below, those ranges.
 The average admitted student had a high school GPA of 3.31, with applicants required to have completed college preparatory high school coursework.

 Rankings

 In 2023, U.S. News & World Report ranked the university tied for #58 out of 181 Regional Universities North, #6 in Best Value Schools, and #11 in Top Performers on Social Mobility.
 Forbes ranked Saint Peter's 282nd out of the top 500 rated private and public colleges and universities in America for the 2024-25 report.
 Saint Peter's was also ranked 149th among private colleges and 97th in the northeast.

+Partnerships

+In 2024, Saint Peter's University established China-US Research Center for a Community with Shared Future in partnership with the Institute for a Community with Shared Future at the Communication University of China.